 Intro to Tactical Asset Allocation

 Have a semi-active portfolio that you can invest in that outperforms the 60-40 (60% Stock, 40% bond) static portfolio over the long run with a reduced maximum loss, by dynamically changing the allocated percentages monthly.

 Investing in an index fund (eg. the S&P 500) is the “standard” passive strategy people use, but those who have done that experienced a 50% loss of their capital in the last 20 year multiple times.
 Depending on when you invest, your balance could be negative for 10 years.
 And we’re not even talking about what happened in Japan.

 The annual average returns of investing in the stock market is around 8%.
 But every year, you may expose yourself to losing 50% of your investment.
-Over a short period, you’re risking 50% to gain 8%.
+Over a short period, you’re risking 50% to gain 8% per year.
 This is not a risk I’m personally willing to take.
 Volatility drag could explain why that’s not a great idea.